walles/cleverdrawer/README.md

 * Crashlytics log answers to "READ_CONTACTS please?" question
 * Verify there are no duplicate labels in the launchables list
 * Add system settings to the list.
+* Add a Contact Developer entry in the ... menu
+* Remove Settings entry in the ... menu